ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

    wrong data and it returns this wrong data faithfully, it would not be considered as hallucinating, it would just be wrong.
 The hallucinations are particularly impactful when they occur in the reasoning chain.

+   **Example:** When asked to explain a code snippet, an LLM might confidently describe functions or variables that don't exist in the actual code.

 *  **Degeneration**, commonly experienced as the LLM "repeating itself forever", is the failure mode where the LLM falls into a low-diversity space of tokens, repeatedly generating the same tokens that then proceed to further push the internal state of the LLM to that same low-diversity space.

+   **Example:** When generating documentation, an LLM might get stuck in a loop explaining the same concept repeatedly with slightly different wording.

 ## The difference